Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/tomemarkdown.md

 *Location: Crossroads (motivation: to bring people, and things, together)*

 The hospital has a cancer treatment center.
-Within the hospital, there will be other areas that count as specific locations.
+Within the hospital, there will be other areas that count as specific [[locations]].
 Use the ideas below or your own, based on what feels fun (don't worry too much about getting things exactly right).

 The pharmacy (where chemotherapy drugs could be found) is a **Fortress** (motivation: to deny entry).

 The nursery is likely a **Fortress** (motivation: to deny entry) to protect the newborn babies.

 Radiotherapy treatment rooms (where the linacs---linear accelerators---are), and the Radiology department (with X-ray machines) have restricted access.
-If you're not using a specific hospital in the hunters' city, it is an old hospital being modernized, and has a floor (or more) closed for remodelling.
+If you're not using a specific hospital in [[the hunters]]' city, it is an old hospital being modernized, and has a floor (or more) closed for remodelling.
 A basement full of outdated and disused equipment can be a **Maze**.

 Other interesting places hospitals might have: a cafeteria, and thus a kitchen; an ICU; an emergency department; a physical therapy center (thus much of the equipment of a small gym); a psychiatric ward; a morgue (which may serve the county or other local jurisdiction, or may just be temporary storage until a body can be moved); an incinerator (where medical waste awaiting incineration could include amputated limbs); locker rooms; an on-call room with exhausted residents napping in bunk beds; a dialysis center; operating rooms; a loading dock, near which non-perishable medical supplies are stored; multiple large janitorial closets (where bleach could be gotten much more easily than chemo drugs).
 Any number of these could be **Dens**.
-Dracula would have one, but many monsters would be indifferent about returning to the same place to hide.
+Dracula would have one, but many [[monsters]] would be indifferent about returning to the same place to hide.

 # Helena Lee